Julieta Venegas: Biography

-In 2006, she released her most successful album Limón y Sal which is her best-selling album to date.
-Limón y Sal achieved Platinum status in several countries, including the worldwide hit "Me Voy", which was certified Gold in Mexico.

-Her first live album, MTV Unplugged (2008), sold more than 400,000 digital copies and thus obtained a diamond certification in Mexico.
-With Sony Music, Venegas released her fifth studio album, Otra Cosa (2010).
-She released her sixth studio album Los Momentos (2013), with which she moved to indie pop.
-Her seventh studio album Algo Sucede (2015) debuted at number 1 on the Latin Pop Albums chart.
+In 2006, she released her most successful album, "Limón y Sal," which remains her best-selling album to date.
+"Limón y Sal" attained Platinum status in several countries, propelled by the worldwide hit "Me Voy," certified Gold in Mexico.
+Her first live album, "MTV Unplugged" (2008), sold more than 400,000 digital copies, earning a diamond certification in Mexico.
+Under Sony Music, Venegas released her fifth studio album, "Otra Cosa" (2010).
+She followed with her sixth studio album, "Los Momentos" (2013), marking a transition to indie pop.
+Her seventh studio album, "Algo Sucede" (2015), debuted at number 1 on the Latin Pop Albums chart.

-Since 2017 she resides in Buenos Aires, where she debuted as a theater actress in the play La Enamorada by Argentinean writer Santiago Loza and released the album La Enamorada (2019) with themes based on the play.

-It is estimated that she has sold 30 million records worldwide.
-Throughout her career she has earned seven Latin Grammy Awards, seven MTV Awards, seven Broadcast Music, Inc. Awards, five VEVO Certified, three Oye!
-Awards, two Billboard Music Awards, plus other 100 awards received.
-She has also been awarded the accolades Master of Latin Music Award at the Berklee College for her career and a Musa Award in honor to her compositions.
+Since 2017, she has resided in Buenos Aires, where she made her debut as a theater actress in the play "La Enamorada" by Argentine writer Santiago Loza.
+Additionally, she released the album "La Enamorada" (2019), featuring themes based on the play.
+It is estimated that she has sold 10 million records worldwide.
+Throughout her career, she has earned eight Latin Grammy Awards, seven MTV Awards, seven Broadcast Music, Inc. Awards, five VEVO Certified awards, three Oye!
+Awards, two Billboard Music Awards, and over 100 other awards.
+She has also received accolades such as the Master of Latin Music Award at Berklee College for her career and a Musa Award in honor of her compositions.

-Early life

-Born in Long Beach, California, United States, Venegas grew up in Tijuana and began playing instruments at age 8 when her parents first sent her to piano lessons.
-In the years that followed, music grew to be her passion.

-She speaks English, Portuguese, and Spanish.
-She has a twin sister, Yvonne, who is a photographer.